ned14/outcome/doc/md/03-tutorial.md

 to simpler, more elegant and expressive code?
 The reason why is that the compiler's optimiser is required to treat a potential use of `exception_ptr` as a synchronisation event because like `shared_ptr`, it is implemented using an atomically incremented and decremented reference count.
-By "synchronisation event" I mean that the compiler is *required* to assume memory could be modified, and therefore *must* emit assembler to check the globally visible state rather than elide it.
+By "synchronisation event" I mean that the compiler is *required* to emit changes visible to other threads, and therefore *must* emit assembler to read-modify-write the globally visible state rather than elide it.
 In other words, the compiler can entirely elide and fuse long sequences of `result<>` to a much greater extent than it can `outcome<>` because the only globally visible effects of potentially creating an error code is the effect on global state of instantiating its error category.
 Therefore the compiler can emit